-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 1986.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 East is shown as a purple triangle. (analysis methodology)

 Some of East’s most recently sponsored bills include...

 - S. 1972 (99th): A bill to authorize the furnishing of military assistance to the National ...

 - S. 1801 (99th): Fair Furniture Trade Act of 1985

 - S.J.Res.
 173 (99th): A joint resolution to designate the Month of September 1985 as “National ...

 - S. 1178 (99th): A bill to extend for 5 years the existing temporary duty-free treatment ...

 - S. 783 (99th): A bill to extend for 5 years the existing temporary duty-free treatment ...

 - S. 782 (99th): A bill to extend for 5 years the existing temporary duty-free treatment ...